Journal Selection for Publishing

 The quality of journals can be assessed in different aspects, considering:

-- Editorial criteria (with the most important one being an implementation of peer review)
+- Editorial criteria (the most important being the implementation of peer review)

-- The composition of the editorial board and the competences of its members
+- The composition of the editorial board and the competencies of its members

 - The scope and periodicity of the journal